vipulnaik/diet-exercise-health/notes/2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md

 (as well as the website) reminded me to bring my COVID-19 vaccine information card.
 The email also told me to arrive at the location 15 minutes prior to the appointment, similar to previous emails.

+## Appointment

+I arrived at the appointment location at 2:45 PM, 15 minutes before the scheduled appointment time (the appointment instructions recommend arriving 15 minutes before the scheduled appointment time, so I followed those instructions precisely).
+The line moved quite slowly, and I got to the counter at about 3:25 PM, when I was initially processed.
+At 3:40 PM, I signed the form (I had filled it online, so they just needed to print it out, but their system was slow).
+I then waited outside the vaccination room, and got vaccinated at 3:45 PM.

+Perhaps due to the large backlog, the pharmacist was in a rush and I didn't get a chance to ask for my vaccine card to be updated before the pharmacist left.
+So I went back to the counter and asked the person there, who told me to wait.
+The person at the counter told me that updating the card is now optional, but I felt it would still be a good idea to get mine updated in case the rules change suddenly and proof of vaccination is needed, particularly in light of my upcoming travel (I did not explain the reasoning, as it was not relevant to the person at the counter).

+I waited till around 4:30 PM, when another person at the pharmacy asked me what I was waiting for, and this bumped the matter back into their awareness.
+A couple of minutes after that, a pharmacist updated my card to indicate the vaccine I had just received.